zenml-io/zenml/docs/book/advanced-guide/stacks/component-metadata.md

 {% hint style="info" %}
-If your stack component should track a value that is not a built-in datatype (or otherwise part of `MetadataType`), you will need to cast it to a supported data type first.
-For example, if you had a value `x: numpy.float64`, you should cast that to a built-in type via `x.item()` first.
+If your stack component should track a value that is not a built-in datatype (or otherwise part of `MetadataType`), you will need to cast it to a supported datatype first.
+For example, if you had a value `x: numpy.float64`, you could cast it to a built-in `float` type via `x.item()`.
 Or, if you wanted to track a custom class `y: CustomClass`, you could track its string representation `str(y)` instead.
 {% endhint %}